stolostron/rhacm-docs/console/console.md

     **Notes:**

-    - Users are unable to searchfor values that contain an empty space.
+    - Users are unable to search for values that contain an empty space.

     - Any user can search for resources, but results are based on your role-based access control assignment.
 Additionally, if you save and share a Search query with another user, returned results depend on access level for that user.
 For more information on role access, see _Using RBAC Authorization_ in the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).